Meet Our Team

 What to expect

-Following each consultation, you will receive a written summary of the visit, which will also be shared with your primary care veterinarian.
-Follow-up appointments can be completed in person, via video conferencing or over the telephone.
+Following the consultation, you will receive a written summary of the visit, which will also be shared with your primary care veterinarian.
+Follow-up appointments can be completed in person or via video conferencing (Zoom).
 However, we must see your pet a minimum of every 6-12 months in person in order to make treatment recommendations and prescribe medications.

 Please note that all our consultations focus on behavioral issues rather than general veterinary care.
 Please contact your regular veterinarian if there appears to be a medical problem with your pet.
 If a medical problem is recognized during a behavioral consultation, it will be referred to your regular veterinarian.